 Origin City of Melrose, MA Budget Medium Budget (\$70K) - with full build-out Timeframe Short Term (1 years) Risk Low Risk Key Performance Indicators Number of survey engagements and art commissions far exceeded expectations.
-Partners & Resources Mayor, City Manager, Planning Department, DPW, Local Arts Organizations, Local Businesses, High School Students Diagnostic Selbert Perkins Design collaborated with the City and community stakeholders to develop a wayfinding and creative placemaking master plan for the City of Melrose including: • Wayfinding Analysis • Preliminary Design Concepts • Art Opportunities • Call-for-Art • Art Program Logo The entire project, including was conducted during Covid-19 with over 700 participants.
-Community engagement was conducted in partnership with Civic Space Collaborative.
-In February of 2020, the City of Melrose extended a solicitation for quotes regarding a wayfinding study & design services.
-The scope of work discussed in the solicitation described development of a multi-modal wayfinding system that speaks to the city's past and present that will provide wayfinding for pedestrians, cyclists & vehicles.
-The City of Melrose received funding from the Massachusetts Marketing Partnership & the Massachusetts Office of Travel & Tourism for this effort.
-Selbert Perkins Design, in collaboration with Civic Space Collaborative, won the bid with the City of Melrose in March of 2020.
-The proposal submitted to the City of Melrose met all the conditions of the original solicitation and was modified after being awarded to include a larger outreach effort to the city's residents.
-In addition to the amplified outreach, public art would be an important element of the placemaking and wayfinding effort.

-In late March, the COVID-19 virus became a global pandemic.
-The project team adapted to the crisis, pivoting to web based resources for interviewing city residents, project meetings, committee and focus group meetings, as well as a virtual community meeting with the City's residents.

-"The selected art projects are unique and diverse and will enhance the vitality of the City's public spaces and promote economic development, which were goals of the initiative" says Mayor Brodeur.
-"I am excited to showcase and support the amazing talent in our community through this
+Partners & Resources Mayor, City Manager, Planning Department, DPW, Local Arts Organizations, Local Businesses, High School Students Diagnostic Selbert Perkins Design collaborated with the City and community stakeholders to develop a wayfinding and creative placemaking master plan for the City of Melrose including: Wayfinding Analysis Preliminary Design Concepts Art Opportunities Call-for-Art Art Program Logo The entire project, including was conducted during Covid-19 with over 700 participants.
+Collaborative.
+In February of 2020, the City of Melrose extended a solicitation for quotes regarding a wayfinding study &amp; design services.
+The scope of work discussed in the solicitation described development of a multi-modal wayfinding system that speaks to the city's past and present that will provide wayfinding for pedestrians, cyclists &amp; vehicles.
+The City of Melrose received funding from the Massachusetts Marketing Partnership with beity of Melrose met al the conditions of the original solicitation and was marketing and the city of Melrose received funding from the Massachusetts Marketing Partnership schemets of a multi-modal wayfinding system that speaks to the city's past and present that will provide wayfinding for pedestrians, cyclists &amp; vehicles.
+The City of Melrose received funding from the Massachusetts Marketing Partnership schemets of the bid with the City of Melrose in the Andro of 2020.
+The proposal submitted to the City of Melrose regidents, in addition to the amplified outreach, public art would be an important element of the placemaking and wayfinding effort.
+In Iate March, the COVID-19 virus became a global pandemic.
+The project meetings, committee and focus group meetings, as well as a virtual community meeting with the City's residents.
+The selected art projects are unique and tiverse and will enhance the the visitity of the City s points partners and promote economic development, and project committee, we were able to successfully complete the project in sugnassing talent in our community through this effort.